jthurteau/wrest/README.md

 - gateways may allow soft-wiring of root/canister data to pass forward, when this is parametarized it should be the last parameter.

 - gateways may have any return value.
 It is not recommended to use them as a tether script even when they happen conform to the single array param, callable return footprint.
 Tethers should not vet.

+## Pylon Scipts

+One special case of the gateway pattern can occur when you want multiple URIs at the root of your public path to gateway through index.php.
+Consider the following examples:

+\[uri]/ = index.php = controller/module "main"
+\[uri]/(modrewriterule) = index.php = controller/module + route path "main/(modrewriterule)"
+\[uri]/mobile(/\*) = modile.php via multiviews (includes) index.php = controller/module "main/mobile(/\*)"
+\[uri]/admin(/\*) = admin.php (includes) login.php = framework eventually maps this to the same controller/module as "main(/\*)"
+\[uri]/subdirectory(/\*) = index.php (somewhere other than docroot) = controller/module "main"

+In the first example, index.php is a gateway that maps the root of the public path to the root of an application's routes.
+Assuming a typical routing scheme the application might fairly easily define exceptions.
+It is important to note that if the public path does not match the document root of the server, anything attempting to generate non-relative URIs to various resources in the public path would need to know the mapping of document root to public path.
+The application would also need to know this discrepency in mapping.
+The web server also has to be configured to know what URL(s) to map to index.php.
+Assuming a typical setup, a PHP aware server would recognise the .php file extention and hand off such requests to a PHP interpreter.
+It may map index.php as an index file so public_path/index.php and public_path/ both resolve to index.php.
+Other URIs would require speific web server configuration.

+In the second example a typical mod-rewrite rule is used to map any /X URI to index.php and most application routers would be able to support internal configuration to map X to various routes.
+The web server has to be configured to properly handle requests for public path resources (like images and css) that are not handled by the PHP application.
+This approach alone does not solve public path to document root mapping needs.

+The third example uses a different gateway script and multi-views (an Apache feature) to "pylon" all URIs under /mobile through the gateway at index.php.
+Some frameworks support URI piping (or similar features) to then map that URI though middleware or some special handler to some other route, or attach special signifigance to the extra /X portion of the path.
+SAF's pylon scripts can use the Saf/Resolver to help re-write the URI/routing for most frameworks.

+The fourth example illustrates an example of using gateways and tethers as "middleware".
+Suppose there is a case where authentication code doesn't integrate well with an application or the framework it is implemented in. "admin.php" may be a Gateway or Pylon (a public path script), there are a variety of reasons it might be best implemented as a Pylon, but URI rewriting is one case.
+SAF can route unauthenticated requests through one application/middleware to handle authentication and pass requests through to the "main" appliation once an authentication session has been established.

+The final exmaple explicitly addresses the case of public path to document root mapping.
+A lot of applications are written assuming the will be served from the root of the web server's hostname with varying degrees of support for being served from a subdirectory.
+SAF's Resolver provides mechanisms for mapping multiple public paths to different relative paths.
+This makes it very easy to change what URI an appliation is served from on the fly by configuration.

+Pylon Scripts allow for handling special cases such as URI Rewriting.
+While Root Scripts insulate the appliation from environment by encapsulating it (generally, environment should only be read through root scripts), Pylon Scripts allow writing environment (which would later be read by root scripts) because they are always evaluated before the gateway.
+Pylon scripts replace the entry (i.e. directly triggered from "outside") function of gateway scripts when they do this.
+Pylons may create a closure, but are not required to when they declare no variables or functions.
+Pylons may not invoke root scripts, and should primarily write to the enrionment, not read.
+Pylons should not execute any statements after invoking the gateway, they should not tether, and generally should not return.

+URI Rewriting is the most common case for Pylon Scripts, but they are a general mechanism for environment normalization and localization.

+Localizations are a special case that acts a both a Root Script and a Pylon Script.
+Rather than invoking the gateway, it is passed a the paramater's to the gateway's closure call. e.g. function($root=[]){})(...include('pylon.php'));

 ## Localization Scripts